robinyms78/My-Portfolio/README.md

 # My-Portfolio

-My portfolio contains the main projects which I have developed.
+My portfolio contains the main projects and exercises which I have developed.

+The exercises are divided into 3 main groups, namely Python code, Java code and C++ code.

-It is divided into 4 groups, namely Python code, Objective-C code, Java code and C code.
+The projects are divided into 4 main groups, namely Python code, Objective-C code, Java code and C code.

 The projects within each group are as follows: